4.5. Synthetic Ground Motion Applied to a Shear Buildilng

 1. The GI panel will not be used for this run; For the time being leave the default values as is, and they will be automatically updated based on the information entered in the remaining tabs.

 1. Next select the EVT panel.
-From the Load Generator pull down menu select the Stochastic Ground Motion option.
+From the Load Generator pull-down menu select the Stochastic Ground Motion option.
 This will present a new page of stochastic loading models.
-We first use the “Vlachos et al. (2018)” and for the three earthquake parameters: magnitude, distance, and shear-wave velocity, we define variables which will be randomized later in the RV panel
+We first use the “Vlachos et al. (2018)” and for the three earthquake parameters: magnitude, distance, and shear-wave velocity, we define variables that will be randomized later in the RV panel

 1. We will skip the EDP panel leaving it in it’s default condition, that being to use the Standard Earthquake EDP generator.

 2. For the RV panel, we will enter the distributions and values for our random variables.
-For demostration purposes, we assume all three variables follow normal distributions: the magnitude has a mean of 7 and standard deviation of 1; the distance has a mean of 20 km and standard deviation of 5 km; and the soil velocity has a mea of 259 m/s and standard deviation of 50 m/s.
+For demonstration purposes, we assume all three variables follow normal distributions: the magnitude has a mean of 7 and a standard deviation of 1; the distance has a mean of 20 km and standard deviation of 5 km; and the soil velocity has a mean of 259 m/s and standard deviation of 50 m/s.

 1. Next click on the Run button.
 This will cause the backend application to launch Dakota.
 When the analysis is complete the RES tab will be selected and the results will be displayed.
 The results show the values for the mean and standard deviation.

 If the user selects the Data tab in the RES panel, they will be presented with both a graphical plot and a tabular listing of the data.
-By left- and right-clicking with the mouse in the individual columns the axis changes (left mouse click controls vertical axis, right mouse click the horizontal axis).
-For example, we can now see the influences from the magitude (\(M\)), distance (\(R\)), and soil velocity (\(V\)) on the 1st stroy peak story drift ratio (\(1-PID-1-1\)).
+By left- and right-clicking with the mouse in the individual columns the axis changes (the left mouse click controls the vertical axis, right mouse clicks the horizontal axis).
+For example, we can now see the influences from the magnitude (\(M\)), distance (\(R\)), and soil velocity (\(V\)) on the 1st story peak story drift ratio (\(1-PID-1-1\)).

 1. All the configurations are maintained the same as the first example except in the EVT panel, we select the “Dabaghi & Der Kiureghian (2018)” method.
-And we first fix the fault type to “Stike-Slip” and enable both the pulse-like and non-pulse-like records.
+We first fix the fault type to “Stike-Slip” and enable both the pulse-like and non-pulse-like records.

-2. For the Depth to Top of Rupture Plane, we specify 0.0 km as a constant; and for the other earthquake parameters ( moment magnitude, closest distance to the site, parallel distance, and angel), we define their values as the figure shown in below.
-The random varaiable average shear-wave velocity (V) will be specified in the RV panel.
+2. For the Depth to the Top of the Rupture Plane, we specify 0.0 km as a constant; and for the other earthquake parameters ( moment magnitude, closest distance to the site, parallel distance, and angel), we define their values as the figure shown below.
+The random variable average shear-wave velocity (V) will be specified in the RV panel.

 1. In the RV panel, we specify the normal distribution for the R variable.